-1011.6 SUPERVISION OF INMATE WORKERS
+1011.5 SUPERVISION OF INCARCERATED WORKERS

-Facility staff in charge of work programs or who provide supervision of inmates assigned to work crews should adhere to the following:
+Facility staff in charge of work programs or who provide supervision of incarcerated persons assigned to work crews should adhere to the following:

-- (a) Inmate workers should be provided with safety equipment, clothing and footwear commensurate with the work performed.
-Safety equipment may include, but is not limited to, PPE, eye protection, gloves, hardhat or head wear and sunscreen for protection from sun exposure. - (b) Occasionally cooks may ask an inmate to work double shift if the kitchen worker wants to. - (c) Inmate workers should be provided with work breaks to allow them to take care of personal needs. - (d) Inmate workers shall have access to nutritious meals and a reasonable amount of time to consume those meals during their work period. - (e) Inmate performance is regularly evaluated and may be recorded.
+- (a) Incarcerated workers should be provided with safety equipment, clothing, and footwear commensurate with the work performed.
+Safety equipment may include but is not limited to, PPE, eye protection, gloves, hardhat or headwear, and sunscreen for protection from sun exposure. - (b) Occasionally cooks may ask an incarcerated person to work double shift if the kitchen worker wants to. - (c) Incarcerated workers should be provided with work breaks to allow them to take care of personal needs. - (d) Incarcerated workers shall have access to nutritious meals and a reasonable amount of time to consume those meals during their work period. - (e) Incarcerated person performance is regularly evaluated and recorded.

-Inmate workers shall be under the direct supervision of the facility staff at all times when they are on assignment through the Inmate Work Program.
+Incarcerated workers shall be under the direct supervision of the facility staff at all times when they are on assignment through the Incarcerated Person Work Program.

-Persons who are responsible for the supervision of inmates on work crews should receive training in basic areas of safety, security and reporting procedures.
+Persons who are responsible for the supervision of incarcerated persons on work crews should receive training in basic areas of safety, security, and reporting procedures.

-Disciplinary action for inmate worker misconduct shall adhere to the Inmate Discipline Policy.
+Disciplinary action for incarcerated worker misconduct shall adhere to the Discipline Policy.

-1011.7 INMATE WORKER TRAINING
+1011.6 INCARCERATED WORKER TRAINING

-Inmates who are assigned to work in any area that may require the handling of any chemicals or the use of any equipment shall receive training from the respective department supervisor prior to using the chemicals or equipment.
-Work-crew supervisors shall also train inmate workers on safety practices.
-Inmates should never be assigned to handle dangerous chemicals or equipment that normally require a level of expertise and competency beyond their demonstrated ability.
+Incarcerated persons who are assigned to work in any area that may require the handling of any chemicals or the use of any equipment shall receive training from the respective department supervisor prior to using the chemicals or equipment.
+Work-crew supervisors shall also train incarcerated workers on safety practices.
+Incarcerated persons should never be assigned to handle dangerous chemicals or equipment that normally require a level of expertise and competency beyond their demonstrated ability.